jasminedevv/Django-deploy-test/README.md

 # Django Deploy Test
-A simple Django project that displays a template site with static files for testing a server setup.
+A simple Django app with all the necessary complexity to quickly try out deployment strategies in different environments.